Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 “Kering SA” refers to the French public limited company (“société anonyme”) registered with the Paris Trade and Company Register under the number 552 075 020, with its registered office at 40 rue de Sèvres, 75007 Paris, listed on the Paris Stock Exchange and a member of the CAC 40 index.

-This Statement has been prepared in consultation with relevant reporting entities directly or indirectly controlled or influenced by Kering SA within the scope of this Statement.
-In this respect, it has been shared with Gucci Australia PTY Ltd (Australian Company No. 093 354 548), having its registered office at Level 26, 201-217 Elizabeth Street, Sydney, NSW 2000, indirectly owned and controlled by Kering SA, and identified as a reporting entity under the Australian Modern Slavery Act.1 The Board of Directors of Gucci Australia PTY Ltd has reviewed and approved this Statement on 27 March 2024.
+his Statement has been prepared in consultation with relevant reporting entities directly or indirectly controlled or influenced by Kering SA within the scope of this Statement.
+In this respect, it has been shared with Gucci Australia PTY Ltd (ABN 49 093 354 548), having its registered office at Level 26, 201-217 Elizabeth Street, Sydney, NSW 2000, indirectly owned and controlled by Kering SA, and identified as a reporting entity under the Australian Modern Slavery Act.
+The Board of Directors of Gucci Australia PTY Ltd has reviewed and approved this Statement on April 16, 2025.
 The Kering Group entities with an annual turnover of £36 million or more carrying on a business, or part of a business, in the UK are listed in Annex I to this statement.
 The Kering Group entities that have a place of business in Canada, do business in Canada or have assets in Canada and meet two out of the following three criteria (i) have CND 20 million in assets, (ii) have CND 40 million in revenue, or (iii) have 250 employees, are listed in Annex II to this statement.

 Kering’s ambition is to be the world’s most influential luxury group in terms of creativity, sustainability, and long-term economic performance.
 Sustainability, including human rights, is at the core of Kering’s strategy.
 As such, we are committed to improving the labor standards of those who work in our supply chains and our business activities.
 This includes taking steps to both identify and address the risks of modern slavery and human trafficking.